 Dr Tori Herridge is a palaeobiologist at the Natural History Museum in London who specialises in fossil elephants, particularly those species which lived in Europe during the Ice Age: mammoths and straight-tusked elephants.
 Her claim to fame is discovering the world's smallest mammoth.
 She is also a TV presenter, an award-winning science communicator, has autopsied a permafrost mammoth, and is currently on a quest to uncover the hidden history of women in archaeology, palaeontology and geology at trowelblazers.com.

 Department of Chemistry

-A limited number of undergraduate ensuite rooms are available for the night of Friday 24 March.
-To book a room please fill in the accommodation booking form and email to the accommodation office.
-Please note that room booking requests for this event can only be submitted and confirmed from the 27 February onwards.
+A limited number of undergraduate ensuite rooms are available for the night of Friday 23 March.
+To book a room please email the accommodation office.
+Please note that room booking requests for this event can only be submitted and confirmed from 16 February onwards.

 Alex Hopkins was a student and Teaching Fellow in Chemistry at Churchill College who died tragically young in 2006.
 Each year, the Alex Hopkins Memorial Fund supports the award of one or more prizes for outstanding overall achievement in the final Tripos examination in Chemistry as well as sponsoring an annual lecture to be held in the Department of Chemistry.

 Alex’s infectious enthusiasm and humour characterised his teaching and his exceptional ability to communicate his passion for science.
 The lectures, although routed in science, aim to be as much about entertaining as educating and are designed to be appealing and accessible to all.

 Those wishing to attend the lecture need to reserve a place via the booking form below.